Yes, there are many types of bariatric surgery including lap band surgery and gastric sleeve surgery.

 Cheapest Gastric Bypass Surgery price in Turkey is € 5,500.
 Average Gastric Bypass Surgery cost in Turkey is € 9,895 where prices can go as high as € 13,500.

 With FlyMedi, you can connect with 15 Bariatric Surgery centers in Turkey that are offering Gastric Bypass Surgery procedures.
-These Bariatric Surgery centers are accredited by international standard-setting bodies including JCI and CEN.
+These Bariatric Surgery centers are accredited by international standard-setting bodies including JCI and CIBMTR.
 Popular Gastric Bypass Surgery destinations in Turkey include Istanbul, Muğla and Ankara.

 Prices listed on this page are the average price for Gastric Bypass Surgery.
 Clinics may require more details regarding your medical condition in order to provide you with a personalized Gastric Bypass Surgery quote.
 For a more accurate Gastric Bypass Surgery price quote, please click HERE.